-Gina Rodriguez Turns 35 In A Leopard-Print Crop Top & Skin-Tight Shorts
+Gina Rodriguez Turns 35 In A Leopard-Print Crop Top & Skintight Shorts

 Gina Rodriguez is flashing her seriously impressive abs to celebrate turning 35-years-old.
-The stunning actress, who’s best known for playing the titular role in the comedy drama Jane the Virgin, showed off a whole lot of skin in a new snap shared to her Instagram account on July 30 as she acknowledged her big birthday.
+The stunning actress, who’s best known for playing the titular role in the comedy-drama Jane the Virgin, showed off a whole lot of skin in a new snap shared to her Instagram account on July 30 as she acknowledged her big birthday.

-Gina proved that she’s most definitely been hitting the gym lately as she sported a tummy flashing leopard-print crop top which she paired with a pair of navy skin-tight cycling shorts.
+Gina proved that she’s most definitely been hitting the gym lately as she sported a tummy flashing leopard-print crop top which she paired with a pair of navy skintight cycling shorts.

 Flashing her pearly whites to the camera, Gina also rocked a pair of large hoop earrings in her ears while her brunette textured hair flowed down past her shoulders.